vegaprotocol/documentation/docs/node-operators/how-to/upgrade-network.md

 2023-03-02T13:01:04.379+0100	INFO	datanode.service	service/protocol_upgrade.go:36	datanode is ready for protocol upgrade
 ```

-## 3.3 Restart services
+### 3.3 Restart services

 `(a)`: Restart your `core` process
-`(b)`: When you run both: `core` and `data-node`, you must stop both first, and then you can start both in any order.
+`(b)`: When you run both core and data node, you must stop both first, and then you can start both, in any order.

-## 3.4 Automate
+### 3.4 Automate

-Vega Visor is designed to perform `Protocol Upgrade` automatically, but you can automate it yourself.
-The key is to check if `core` is ready for a restart for `Protocol Upgrade`.
-As described before, it might take some time (seconds) between the node reaching the `Protocol Upgrade` block and marking itself as ready for the restart.
-That is why you should not rely on block height, e.g. from `/statistics`.
+Visor is designed to perform a protocol upgrade automatically, but you can automate it yourself.
+The key is to check if core is ready for a restart for a protocol upgrade.
+As described above, it might take several seconds between the node reaches the protocol upgrade block and marks itself as ready to be restarted.
+Do not solely rely on block height, e.g. from the `/statistics` endpoint.

-Instead, you need to query `core` using the Admin json rpc endpoint as this is what Vega Visor is doing.
-Note: This might change in the future, so please keep an eye on the release notes for changes in the Vega Visor.
+Instead, query core using the admin JSON-RPC endpoint, as this is what Visor does.
+Note: This might change in the future, so please keep an eye on the release notes for changes to Visor.

 In your `core` config (`<VEGA-NETWORK-HOME>/config/node/config.toml`), you will find:
 ```toml